What to do after you receive forbearance

 Contact your servicer if you need a forbearance extension

 Under the CARES Act, you have a right to a forbearance extension for up to an additional 180 days if you have a federally or GSE-backed mortgage (for a total of up to 360 days).
 You must contact your servicer in order to receive the extension.

 If you are not in a loan covered under the CARES Act, or are not sure, you may also be able to extend your forbearance.
 Many servicers are offering the same mortgage relief options to all homeowners.
 Take the next step and talk to your mortgage servicer or a HUD-approved housing counselor.

 Before your forbearance period ends, you will have to make arrangements with your servicer to repay any amount suspended or paused.

 Generally, there are a few different ways borrowers can make up their missed payments.
-However, the method of repayment varies depending on your loan and the options offered.
+However, the method of repayment varies depending on your loan and the protection provided.
 Not all borrowers will be eligible for all options.
 Ask your servicer about what options are available to you.